acoustic-content-samples/sample-wca-form-components/README.md

 - [License](#license)

 ## Introduction
 This sample repository provides two example plugin components for your WCH site.
-It includes an iframe component, and a embedded WCA form component.
+It includes an iframe component, and an embedded WCA form component.
 With the iframe component, you can display any WCA form in an iframe window.
-With the embedded form component, you can configure your WCA forms using WCH content items.
-To enable these 2 components, you have to install the packages _content-artifacts_ and package _site-application-files_ by following the steps below.
+With the embedded form component, you can build your WCA forms using WCH content items.
+To enable these 2 components, just install the packages from this repository by following the steps below.

 ## Sample screenshots
-See the end result for each form inclusion technique:
+See the end result for each of the two samples:
-### iframe component
+### WCA iframe form component
 ![iframe example](/doc/images/iframeExample.png)
-### Embed form component
+### WCA embed form component
 ![embed example](/doc/images/embedExample.png)

 ## Prerequisites